mozilla/mozdef_client/README.rst

    rpm -i <package.rpm>
    dpkg -i <package.deb>

-From the code/integrate in my code
+From the Code/Integrate in my Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Add to your project with:

 .. code::